-- 3.25 In reviewing the future options for this large site, Cambridge City Council and South Cambridgeshire District Council have concluded that it is appropriate that this site remain out of the Green Belt and be safeguarded as a strategic reserve of land to be developed at a later date.
-The corridor of Green Belt running from Coldham's Common to Teversham will remain as Green Belt.
-Policies in the existing Cambridge East AAP will remain other than Policies CE/3 and CE/35. - 3.26 This policy replaces both policies CE/3 and CE/35.
+This policy replaces both policies CE/3 and CE/35.
 This policy safeguards the main airport site for longer-term development needs beyond 2031.
-Were circumstances to change, a review of this policy and the Cambridge East AAP could examine the consequences of the change. - 3.27 There is potential for residential development for a number of parcels of land while the airport remains on the site.
+Were circumstances to change, a review of this policy and the Cambridge East AAP could examine the consequences of the change.

+There is potential for residential development for a number of parcels of land There is an opportunity during the plan period to deliver residential development on parts of Cambridge East while the airport remains on the site.
+A number of specific sites are allocated in Policy SS/3 (1) and Policy 12 (1) of the Cambridge Local Plan (see Figure 7).
 These were identified in the AAP as capable of coming forward ahead of the Airport site, and potentially without it.
-Careful consideration of how the on-going airport activities will interact with any new residential use will be needed, to ensure that the new homes have a high level of amenity, and that the continued authorised use of the airport would not be compromised.
+Careful consideration of how the on-going airport activities will interact with any new residential use will be needed at the planning application stage, to ensure that the new homes have a high level of amenity, and that the continued authorised use of the airport would not be compromised.
 Any development that comes forward in advance of the wider site will have to be carefully planned and demonstrate that it is capable of working both with and without the wider development, so as not to prejudice the potential delivery of development on the safeguarded land at some point in the future if it becomes available.
 This policy makes it clear that these areas are not part of the wider safeguarded site and are allocated to come forward for development before 2031.
+A masterplan for site SS/3 (1b) and adjoining land in Cambridge will be required in order to ensure a comprehensive and coordinated approach to bringing these sites forward for development.